 It is important to realise that the plausibility of Nominalism stands and falls with its ability to reformulate such statements without the use of any abstract objects.

-If abstract objects can be shown to be indispensable to give a meaning to a sentence, Nominalism is false.
+If abstract objects can be shown to be indispensable to give a meaning to a true sentence describing the real world, Nominalism is false.

 What is the truth of materialism?

 Materialists MUST be Nominalists as they reject the existence of anything not located in space and time.